ScottLabUCB/GithubDemo/README.md

     - For example: `git config --global user.name "Mary Scott"`
     - Quotes are necessary if you have a space in your name
     - Check that this worked by running `git config --global user.name`
-1. Now you'll add your name.
-This should be your real name since it will be attached to your code.
+1. Now you'll add your email.
+It is recommended that you use your Berkeley email since you'll be working on lab projects.
     - Run `git config --global user.email "<YOUR EMAIL>"`
     - For example: `git config --global user.email "mary.scott@berkeley.edu"`
     - Check that this worked by running `git config --global user.email`